Conclude a forward loan to secure interest rates for the future

 2. Compare current offers for forward loans from different providers.

-3. Find out about the long-term interest rate development forecast.
+3. Find out about the long-term forecast of interest rate developments.

 4. Calculate the break-even point at which interest savings exceed the premium.

-5. Consider your personal risk tolerance and desire for planning security.
+5. Consider your personal risk tolerance and your desire for planning certainty.

 The longer the forward period, the higher the premium tends to be.
-Therefore, carefully weigh how much early security is worth to you before considering a debt restructuring.
+Carefully weigh how much early security is worth to you before considering debt restructuring.

 Consider alternatives to forward loans

-In addition to the forward loan, there are other options for refinancing your loan.
-A common alternative is a prolongation, which means extending the loan with your current bank.
+In addition to the forward loan, there are other options for your follow-up financing.
+A common alternative is prolongation, which means extending the loan with your current bank.
 This is straightforward but not always the most cost-effective solution.

-Another possibility is a building savings contract, which also allows you to secure a fixed interest rate for the future.
-However, this requires a savings phase, which demands additional financial discipline.
-The interest rates for the building loan are often low, but the overall costs can be higher due to the low interest during the savings phase.
+Another option is a savings contract, which also allows you to secure a fixed interest rate for the future.
+However, this requires a saving phase, needing additional financial discipline.
+Interest rates for savings loans are often low, but the total costs can be higher due to the low returns during the saving phase.

-The third option is a classic refinancing with a new bank at the end of the fixed interest period.
-This offers the chance of getting the best market conditions but comes with the full interest rate risk.
-Comprehensive advice, such as that offered by nextsure, will help you find the right strategy for your annuity loan.
+The third option is a classic refinancing with a new bank at the end of the interest rate commitment.
+This offers the opportunity for the best market conditions but carries the full interest rate risk.
+Comprehensive advice, as provided by nextsure, helps you find the right strategy for your annuity loan.

 Set the course for your future now

-Choosing whether or not to take a forward loan has significant financial implications.
+The decision for or against a forward loan has far-reaching financial consequences.
 Careful planning and a precise comparison of options are crucial for your success.
-Do not wait until the pressure from an expiring fixed-interest period increases.
+Don't wait until the pressure from an expiring interest rate lock increases.

-Act proactively and leverage the current market conditions to your advantage.
-Making an informed decision early protects your assets and secures your home for the future.
+Act proactively and leverage current market conditions to your advantage.
+An early and well-informed decision protects your assets and secures your home for the future.
 Start planning your follow-up financing today.

-Request your individual risk analysis now: Have your insurance situation checked for free and receive concrete optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete optimization suggestions.

 FAQ